PD Info Public Domain Information Project

 Sheet Music Reprints

-For reprints prepared from Sheet Music, we reprint the cover and all pages of the sheet music.
-When music is reprinted from a book, each reprint shows the book cover, title page, copyright notice, and entire index of the book where the song was published.
-In addition to all pages of the sheet music, we clearly show the copyright notice enlarged enough to be clearly readable.
+For reprints prepared from Sheet Music, we include the cover and all pages of the sheet music.
+When music is reprinted from a book, each song title shows the book cover, title page, copyright notice, and entire index of the book where the song was published.
+In addition to all pages of the sheet music, we show the copyright notice enlarged enough to be clearly readable.

 The Star Spangled Banner samples above are low resolution files compressed enough to view on the internet, but the files are too small to produce a quality printout.
 Reprints are actually printed from much higher resolution images and will look substantially better than sheet music in the sample files above.